 The CSIRO states that 1 in 4 homes will be affected by termites (white ants) in its lifetime.

-Our professionally accredited and trained pest technicians are backed with more than 10 years experience in the industry, ensuring accurate, informative and comprehensive inspection services.
+Our professionally accredited and trained pest technicians are backed with more than 40 years combined experience in the industry, ensuring accurate, informative and comprehensive inspection services.
 With the use of technologically advanced equipment, our technicians are able to detect termites inside the walls, track movement, pinpoint termite entry points and detect excessive moisture within the wall cavities.

 How do you treat termites?

 Our Termite treatments are the best means to take action versus a termite assault.
 Your Termite Professional will advise a certain service that best suits your situation.
 Treating termites can be a complex and difficult inspection or investigation, we begin with an inspection of the structure using timber sounding devices, moisture meters and a radar devise that can scan walls, door frames, window frames etc, once we find active termites in the structure we will then decide depending on how the termites have entered the structure the best way to treat them, this is called a stage 1 treatment which can involve baiting, foaming or dusting treatment methods, once termites have been eradicated from the structure we recommend installing a Termite Chemical Zone or Termite Baiting System around the perimeter of the structure previously known as Termite Barriers.
 Depending on construction methods of your home will determine what will be the most suitable system.
 Pest-Nett are accredited installers of Termidor, Termidor HE and Trelona ATBS Termite Baiting Systems.

 Protecting the House